-Whether your startup is at the seed, Series A, or Series C stage, fundraising with a pitch deck is a task no entrepreneur should take lightly.
+Whether your startup is at the seed, Series A, or Series C, fundraising with a pitch deck is a task no entrepreneur should take lightly.

-Seemingly everybody in Silicon Valley has a set of fundraising best practices for pitch decks.
+Seemingly everybody in Silicon Valley has a set of fundraising best practices for pitch decks (we broke down a few pitch deck examples as well).
 When compared with each other, however, these pitch deck best practices seem to clash.

 Some investors advise beginning your pitch deck with the problem you’re solving and how you’re solving it; others advise beginning your deck with a team page.
 Some investors encourage emphasizing your product in your pitch deck, while other investors warn of over-focusing your pitch deck on your product.
 Without conclusive evidence to indicate whether a given fundraising strategy is working, subjective fundraising best practices can serve as a disservice to your pitch deck, rather than a service.

 To make matters even more challenging, getting a vague response or no response to your pitch deck is as commonplace as it is frustrating.
 Getting to a quick no is far better than getting a slow no, and getting a slow yes is fine, but only if you’re on track.

 How do you know whether you’re on track?
 That’s where actively tracking investor engagement with your pitch deck becomes essential.
 Do not rely solely on investors’ words to inform your understanding of whether your startup will get funded—you’ll spend much of your fundraising period in an abyss of uncertainty.
 It’s more important than ever to actively track pitch deck engagement, and to apply resulting insights to optimize your pitch deck and prioritize investor communication.

 In this guide, we’ll be showing you how to use DocSend to do just that.
 Feel free to get started with DocSend and follow along!